 Permafrost is any part of the ground (soil, rock, ice, humus) that remains at or below freezing for more than one year.
-The research team will be studying the active layer of the permafrost, the layer of the ground between the surface and the permafrost that freezes each winter and thaws each summer.
-They will visit numerous research sites, and at each site, they will collect data on the soil and air temperature, soil moisture content, and active layer depth and changes.
-Observational data from each site will include noting changes in landscape and vegetation.
+The research team studied the active layer of the permafrost, the layer of the ground between the surface and the permafrost that freezes each winter and thaws each summer.
+They visited numerous research sites, and at each site, they collected data on the soil and air temperature, soil moisture content, and active layer depth and changes.
+Observational data from each site included noting changes in landscape and vegetation.

-The research sites they will visit are part of the Circumpolar Active Layer Monitoring Network (CALM)—a network of 168 sites to observe and measure changes in permafrost.
+The research sites they visited are part of the Circumpolar Active Layer Monitoring Network (CALM) – a network of 168 sites to observe and measure changes in permafrost.
 CALM was established in the early 1990’s and strives to collect a long-term record of permafrost data, which can be used to show how changes in arctic climate are affecting frozen ground and assist in climate models.

 Warming temperatures in the polar regions could lead to a thicker active layer.
 This in turn can change the moisture and plant communities on the soil surface, and lead to damaged roads and structures where people live on permafrost.
 Thawing permafrost also releases greenhouse gasses, such as methane and carbon dioxide, into the atmosphere.

-The team will meet up in Anchorage, Alaska for training, and then travel to Fairbanks, Alaska where they will travel via pick-up truck to field sites along the Dalton Highway, a very remote 400-mile road that crosses the North Slope of Alaska.
+The team met up in Anchorage, Alaska for training, and then traveled to Fairbanks, Alaska where they traveled via pick-up truck to field sites along the Dalton Highway, a remote 400-mile road that crosses the North Slope of Alaska.

-The team will spend some time working at Toolik Field Station, located in the foothills of the Brooks Range in northern Alaska.
+The team spent some time working at Toolik Field Station, located in the foothills of the Brooks Range in northern Alaska.
 Toolik Field Station is managed by the University of Alaska Fairbanks and has hosted hundreds of researchers and students each summer since 1975.

-They will also work out of Deadhorse, a small town on the North Slope of Alaska.
+They also worked out of Deadhorse, a small town on the North Slope of Alaska.
 The town consists mainly of facilities for the workers and companies that operate at the nearby Prudhoe Bay oil fields.

-The team will also visit research sites near Barrow, Alaska.
+The team also visited research sites near Barrow, Alaska.
 Barrow is located on Alaska’s North Slope near the shoreline of the Arctic Ocean.
 Barrow is a small community of approximately 4,500 people, primarily inhabited by Inupiat Eskimos, and is not accessible by road.